gsohler/openscad_web/tutorial/docs/index.md

-# Getting started with Python-powered OpenSCAD
+# Getting started with PythonSCAD

 ## Enabling Python support
 For Python support to be enabled, this  must be met: